dprobity/airbnb-clone-project/README.md

 Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

-## ⚙️ Technology Stack
-Django: A high-level Python web framework used for building the RESTful API.
-Django REST Framework: Provides tools for creating and managing RESTful APIs.
-PostgreSQL: A powerful relational database used for data storage.
-GraphQL: Allows for flexible and efficient querying of data.
-Celery: For handling asynchronous tasks such as sending notifications or processing payments.
-Redis: Used for caching and session management.
-Docker: Containerization tool for consistent development and deployment environments.
-CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 ## 🧑‍💻 Team Roles
 The successful delivery of the Airbnb Clone backend depends on a well-defined software development team structure.
 Below are the core roles involved in the project and their responsibilities: